Skip to content

 How to use the Airlock tool to import and export files

 To import and export files, you will need to use the Airlock/File Transfer tool.
-You will find details of this tool and how to access the system in this document.

 What you can and can't export